m0kas1/m0kas1/README.md

-My name is Sergey.
-I want be good programmist
+My name is Sergey. popashopa